Female genital mutilation is also called female circumcision.

 - infections and diseases;

-- pain during the menstrual period and while urinating;
+- pain during menstruation and while urinating;

 - a higher risk of STIs and HIV;